Molecular, Genetic and Lifecourse Epidemiology (Wellcome Trust)

-You will have a good honours (minimum requirement is a 2:1) or master's degree in a relevant disciplines.
-As this is a multi-disciplinary programme degrees may be in a range of science subjects, but the applicant should be able to demonstrate how they will apply this to molecular, genetic or lifecourse epidemiology in their research statement.
+You will have a good honours (minimum requirement is a 2:1) or master's degree in a relevant discipline.
+As this is a multi-disciplinary programme degrees may be in a range of science subjects, but the applicant should be able to demonstrate in their research statement how they will apply this to molecular, genetic or lifecourse epidemiology.

 Months of entry

-Our ability to exploit new molecular and genetic technologies in epidemiology to the full depends on a new generation of inter-disciplinary scientists who can harness the benefits of these technologies in exciting and productive ways.
-This Centre for Doctoral Training and its innovative four-year PhD programme equips students with the knowledge and technical skills to achieve this.
+Our ability to fully exploit new molecular and genetic technologies in epidemiology depends on a new generation of interdisciplinary scientists who can harness the benefits of these technologies in exciting and productive ways.
+This innovative four-year PhD programme equips students with the knowledge and technical skills to achieve this.